 As Google tightens security, this has become more difficult on modern versions of Android.
 But there’s always a way to make your phone usable again, as long as you remember your Google account’s username and its password.

-This feature was removed in Android 5.0.
+Android used to have a way to bypass your PIN or password, but that feature was removed in Android 5.0.
 Unfortunately, this means there’s no built-in way to simply reset your pattern, PIN, or password and gain access to your phone or tablet.
-This does help provide additional protection to your data, however — attackers have no way of bypassing the passcode unless they actually know it.
+This does help provide additional protection to your data, however—attackers have no way of bypassing the passcode unless they actually know it.

 Android’s Smart Lock feature may be able to save you.
 For example, let’s say you’ve set up Smart Lock on your Android phone and have it automatically log in when it’s on your home Wi-Fi.
 You can take your phone to that home Wi-FI network and it will automatically unlock for you, even if you can’t remember the normal unlock code.

 You’re left using a few other tricks that might work.
 For example, on Samsung devices, if you’ve logged into the device with a Samsung account, you can go to the Samsung Find My Mobile website, log in with the same Samsung account, and use the “Unlock my screen” option to remotely remove your device’s lock screen.
 Other manufacturers might potentially offer similar features if they have a device-tracking website if you’ve signed up for.

 If you’ve already unlocked your bootloader and installed a custom recovery, you may be able to use that environment to remove the code.
 However, it probably won’t be possible to install a custom recovery without factory-resetting your device if you haven’t already done so.